SenseNet/docs.sensenet.com/content/api-docs/permissions/02-permissions-queries.md

 <tab category="permissions" article="permission-queries" example="getRelatedItemsOneLevel" />

-The result list will be something similiar that the one below:
+The result list will be something similar that the one below:

 ```
 {